 If you don't book assisted travel in advance, you can turn up and ask for help from staff at the station or on the train, depending on which station you are travelling from or to.
 Staff are trained to look out for customers who need help on platforms, and they check the platform before the train leaves the station.
 If a station has a meeting point, staff will quickly check it to make sure that everyone who needs help gets it in time before the train leaves.
-If you are using an unstaffed station, you can use one of our help points to contact a member of staff at our customer contact centre.
+If you are using an unstaffed station, you can use one of our help points to contact a member of staff at our customer service centre.
 All stations have help points fitted with induction loops.
 At terminals (where a train ends its journey), there is a help point at each platform or at entrances to the station.
-Our customer contact centre will then alert our control centre, who will tell staff on the train to look out for you.
+If you are using an unstaffed station, you can contact our customer service centre through a help point who will inform the on-train staff to look out for you.